canalguada/nicy/README.md

         ├──tmux.rules
         └──vim.rules
 ```
-[Ananicy](https://github.com/Nefelim4ag/Ananicy) users can copy, or link, their configuration files in any directory.
+[Ananicy](https://github.com/Nefelim4ag/Ananicy) users can import their configuration files accordingly and start using nicy.
 ### .cgroups
 >   A control group (abbreviated as [cgroup](https://en.wikipedia.org/wiki/Cgroups)) is a collection of processes that are bound by the same criteria and associated with a set of parameters or limits.

-The .cgroups file lists in json format this set of parameters or limits for each named cgroup.
+The .cgroups file lists in json format this set of parameters or limits for each cgroup.
 For instance :

 `{ "cgroup": "cpu66", "CPUQuota": "66%" }`